 Our Board meets on the third Monday of each month at 5:30 p.m.
-Board Meetings are open to the public.
-Due to the threat of COVID-19 to our community, board meetings will take place virtually via Zoom until it is safe to host public gatherings.
+Board meetings will take place virtually via Zoom and are open to the public.
 Anyone who wishes to attend can contact Hannah Johnson at email@example.com.

 Sarah Yates Sutherland President

 Sarah has over four decades of construction experience, including development, general contracting, historic restoration and construction program management for non-profit clients.
 She also serves as Vice President of Wholesome Wave Georgia’s Board of Directors.
 She currently serves on the Housing, Development, and finance committees.

 With a professional background in city and university planning, Lara has served on a variety of Athens Land Trust committees since first joining the board in 2006.
 She is most inspired by the organization’s adaptability in addressing community needs while remaining steadfast in its socially-focused land stewardship role.
 Currently she serves on the Housing and Executive Committees.

 As co-Founder and former Executive Director of Athens Land Trust, Nancy played an essential role in the formation of ALT in 1994 as one of the few organizations in the country that is both a conservation and community land trust.
 She currently serves on the Finance and Development committees.